michaeldidonato/hackednews/README.md

 Distributed under the MIT License.
 See LICENSE.txt for more information.

 ## Acknowledgments
-A special thank goes to [Hacker News API](https://github.com/HackerNews/API)  that allows me to develop this amazing app and create somethig very important for me.
+A special thank goes to [Hacker News API](https://github.com/HackerNews/API)  that allowed me to develop this amazing app and create somethig very important for me.